noidexe/Enjin-Coin-Documentation/docs/registering-game.md

 # Registering Your Game

-To register your game, first, you must sign up [on the Enjin developer portal](https://kovan.cloud.enjin.io/signup).
+To register your game, first, you must sign up to the [Enjin developer portal](https://kovan.cloud.enjin.io/signup).
 This will give you an account and credentials to access the Trusted Cloud services.

 There are two separate versions of Ethereum, **Testnet** and **Mainnet**, which you can interact with via two seperate Trusted Cloud servers.